sf-explorer/documentation/docs/2. Explore/index.md

 ---
 description: Browse your org data and datamodel
-title: Search
+title: Explore
 keywords:
   - salesforce
   - search
 ---

-# Query Builder
+# Explore your orgs

 Browse your org data with the tool of your choice: